This lesson covers the following exam topics from Cisco’s official 300-401 V1.0 Enterprise Network Core Technologies (ENCOR) exam blueprint.

 |Link redundancy||Redundant p2p L3 interconnections lead to faster convergence||Dual L3 equal-cost paths to Core layer||SW redundancy via LACP or EC|

-The purpose of default gateway or first hop redundancy is to help protect against a single node failure, so that traffic from end hosts can continue flowing through active default gateway device after a small sub-second convergence.
+The purpose of default gateway or first-hop redundancy is to help protect against a single node failure so that traffic from end hosts can continue flowing through active default gateway device after a small sub-second convergence.

-In the hierarchical design that we have discussed so far, distribution switches define the L2/L3 network boundary and act as default gateway to the entire L2 domain facing the access layer.
+In the hierarchical design that we have discussed so far, distribution switches define the L2/L3 network boundary and act as the default gateway to the entire L2 domain facing the access layer.
 Without some form of redundancy in place, default gateway failure could result in a massive outage.

-HSRP, VRRP and GLBP are three popular first-hop routing protocols for implementing default gateway redundancy.
+HSRP, VRRP, and GLBP are three popular first-hop routing protocols for implementing default gateway redundancy.
 HSRP and GLBP are Cisco proprietary, whereas VRRP is an IETF standard based protocol defined in RFC 3768 and RFC 5798.

 HSRP and VRRP are the recommended protocols and can provide sub-second failover with some tuning for redundant distribution switches.
-If you are using Cisco switches, best practices indicate that you would be better off using feature rich HSRP however VRRP is a must when your design requires vendor inter-op.
+If you are using Cisco switches, best practices indicate that you would be better off using feature-rich HSRP however VRRP is a must when your design requires vendor inter-op.

 The configuration snippet below shows how you can use HSRP in an enterprise campus deployment and achieve sub-second failover times.

-It is strongly recommended to configure HSRP with preemption feature which allows a previously failed device to reclaim its role upon recovery.
-It is a desired behavior because STP/RSTP root should be the same device as the HSRP primary device for a given subnet or VLAN.
+It is strongly recommended to configure HSRP with a preemption feature which allows a previously failed device to reclaim its role upon recovery.
+It is the desired behavior because STP/RSTP root should be the same device as the HSRP primary device for a given subnet or VLAN.
 Without consolidating HSRP primary and STP root in a single device, the transit link between the distribution switches can act as a transit link where traffic to/from default gateway takes multiple L2 hops.
 It is also recommended that preemption delay is set to 150% of the time that it takes for the switch to boot up from scratch.

 HSRP preemption needs to be configured with switch boot time and overall connectivity to the rest of the network.
 If preemption and neighbor adjacency occur before switch has L3 connectivity to the core, no traffic will actually and remain blackholed until complete L3 connectivity is restored.